YousefEZ/discord-qalib/docs/usage/simple-usage.md

 </discord>
 ```

-Then you can use them in two ways.
-The first is passing the key menu key as the second argument to the embed manger, and
+To render the menu you have to use [.menu()](../qalib/context.md) method with the key as the first argument, and that
-it will automatically set that menu as the root.
+will render the menu.

 ```py
 import discord